rdkcentral/Lightning/docs/TypeScript/index.md

 # TypeScript

-As of version #####, Lightning Core comes bundled with type definitions and in-code documentation which allow you to build Lightning apps in [TypeScript](https://www.typescriptlang.org/).
+As of version !!!, Lightning Core comes bundled with type definitions and in-code documentation which allow you to build Lightning apps in [TypeScript](https://www.typescriptlang.org/).
 The following documentation assumes to an extent that you are already familiar with the basics of writting a Lightning app in JavaScript, but even if you have no experience at all with Lightning, you may find the tips below as well as the Lightning CLI `lng create` boilerplate (coming soon) and the types/documentation available now in your IDE by using TypeScript enough to get started.

+TypeScript compilation is supported out of the box by Lightning CLI as of version [v2.8.0](https://github.com/rdkcentral/Lightning-CLI/blob/master/CHANGELOG.md#v280).

 ## Requirements

-- Minimum TypeScript version: 4.7.3 (as tested)
+- Minimum TypeScript version: [4.7.3](https://github.com/microsoft/TypeScript/releases/tag/v4.7.3) (as tested)
+- Minimum Lightning CLI version: [2.8.0](https://github.com/rdkcentral/Lightning-CLI/blob/master/CHANGELOG.md#v280)
+  - If using Lightning CLI.

 ## How To Use